datum-cloud/docs/content/en/docs/glossary.md

 Configuration that defines how workloads should automatically scale in response to demand, resource utilization, or other triggers.
-Scaling behavior includes policies for both horizontal scaling (adding instances).
+Scaling behavior includes policies for minimum and maximum replicas, and horizontal scaling expectations.

 ## Service Chaining